 Disabled children and young people - definition

 We recognise that ‘many children and young people who have SEN may have a disability under the Equality Act 2010 – that is ‘…a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities’.
 This definition provides a relatively low threshold and includes more children than many realise: ‘long-term’ is defined as ‘a year or more’ and ‘substantial’ is defined as ‘more than minor or trivial’.
 This definition includes sensory impairments such as those affecting sight or hearing, and long-term health conditions such as asthma, diabetes, epilepsy, and cancer.
 Children and young people with such conditions do not necessarily have SEN, but there is a significant overlap between disabled children and young people and those with SEN. Where a disabled child or young person requires special educational provision, they will also be covered by the SEN definition’ (DFE Special Educational Needs and Disability Code of Practice 2015, p.16).

-WE have a named designated member of staff that is our Special Educational Needs and Disability Co-ordinator (SENDCO).
-The role of SENDCO involves: ensuring all practitioners in the setting understand their responsibilities to children with SEN and disabilities and the setting’s approach to identifying and meeting SEN and disabilities, advising and supporting colleagues, ensuring parents are closely involved throughout and that their insights inform action taken by the setting and liaising with professionals from beyond the setting
+We have a named designated member of staff who is our Special Educational Needs and Disability Co-ordinator (SENDCO).
+The role of SENDCO involves: ensuring all practitioners in the setting understand their responsibilities to children with SEN and disabilities and the setting’s approach to identifying and meeting SEN and disabilities, advising and supporting colleagues, ensuring parents are closely involved throughout and that their insights inform action taken by the setting and liaising with professionals from beyond the setting.